voucherifyio/voucherify-openapi/docs/guides/campaign_recipes/Stacking-Promotion-Tiers.md

 order: 7
 ---

-> :thumbsup: Before you start
+> 👍 Before you start
 >
 > Make sure you already know key concepts of cart promotions by following the documentation:
 - Read how to [create promotion](https://support.voucherify.io/article/519-create-cart-level-promotions) with stacks using the Dashboard.